 We need to mention that Earth-616 is the main universe in Marvel Comics.
 Most of the stories are set there, and the characters are pivotal and in the center of Marvel Comics, which was established decades ago.
 However, the idea of a cinematic universe in the 2000s potentially changed the fundamentals of the Marvel Comics continuity.
 Although Marvel rebooted and remade many of their characters and universes, they never changed the main continuity, as DC Comics did with Crisis on Infinite Earths and Flashpoint.

-The idea of the Marvel Cinematic Universe became a reality when The Incredible Hulk was released in 2007 and truly kickstarted with the Iron Man movie in 2008.
+The idea of the Marvel Cinematic Universe became a reality when The Incredible Hulk was released in 2008 and truly kickstarted with the Iron Man movie the same year.
 Marvel executives realized that the new universe would confuse some fans and decided to make a distinction – Marvel Cinematic Universe will be set on Earth-199999.
 At the same time, Earth-616 will remain the main continuity for Marvel Comics.

 In 2008, Marvel even released a special handbook that distinguishes each Marvel movie of the past and present and their respective universes.
 The handbook was supposed to cement the fundamentals of the MCU, but the recent happenings in Phase 5 confused some of the fans.
 Why?
 Let’s find out!